cuteday/KiRaRay/README.md

 I really wish to add more features and make it a fully-functional path-tracing renderer.
 However, it may be a long process and I don't know if I will continue to do it.
 Since in reality i am so lazy, trying to sleep as more as possible (\*/ω＼\*).

 For anyone that (accidentally) found this project: any questions, suggestions are appreciated.
-Bug reports, however, are not necessary since any part of this project may not work as expected ; ;
+Bug reports might not be necessary since any part of this project could possibly produce unexpected errors ;  ;

 ### Credits
 - The great optix tutorial for beginners: [optix7course](https://github.com/ingowald/optix7course).
-- Some of the code (e.g., bsdf evaluation, wavefront path) are adapted from [pbrt](https://github.com/mmp/pbrt-v4) and [Falcor](https://github.com/NVIDIAGameWorks/Falcor).
+- Some of the code (e.g., bsdf evaluation, wavefront path) are adapted from [pbrt](https://github.com/mmp/pbrt-v4), [Donut](https://github.com/NVIDIAGameWorks/donut) and [Falcor](https://github.com/NVIDIAGameWorks/Falcor).
 - *KiRaRay* implements a [tiny math library](https://github.com/cuteday/KiRaRay/tree/main/src/core/math) wrapper built upon [Eigen](http://eigen.tuxfamily.org/) for efficient vector/matrix arithmetic.
 - [ImGui](https://github.com/ocornut/imgui) is used to build simple user interfaces for this project.